jczic/MicroWebSrv/README.md

-# MicroWebSrv & MicroWebTemplate
+# microWebSrv, microWebSocket & microWebTemplate

-### A Micro HTTP Web Server and language templating for MicroPython (used on [Pycom](http://www.pycom.io) modules)
+### A micro HTTP Web server that supports WebSockets and html/python language templating, for MicroPython (used on [Pycom](http://www.pycom.io) modules)

-Very easy to integrate and very light with 2 files only :
+Very easy to integrate and very light with 3 files only :
 - `"microWebSrv.py"` - The Web server
+- `"microWebSocket.py"` - The optional suppport of WebSockets
 - `"microWebTemplate.py"` - The optional templating language for **.pyhtml** rendered pages

 Simple but effective :